 Heritage and history

-The city of Hobart has some of the finest sandstone buildings remaining in Australia, including the stately Town Hall on Macquarie Street and the historic waterfront warehouses that line Salamanca Place.
+In Hobart there are some of the finest sandstone buildings remaining in Australia, like the stately Town Hall on Macquarie Street and the historic waterfront warehouses that line Salamanca Place.

 In Tasmania's north are charming colonial villages and large country estates that paint a picture of early life in Tasmania.
 Longford is a country town full of colonial charm, lovely convict-built buildings and grand estates.